|

 is better than theirs.
 I have finally concluded after years of study that mine was

 right for me; that's where God put me, and He doesn't make mistakes!
+Mom was quiet, patient, and a great listener.

 She was very creative but had such self control.
 Or so it seemed.
 Her patience